Zado Eastern European Vocal Ensemble

 Needs

-Zado needs more diversity on its Board and is working to attract additional members knowledgeable and interested in Board management, Balkan vocal arts and culture, and fundraising strategies.
+Zado continues to strive for more diversity on its Board and is working to attract additional members knowledgeable and interested in Board management, Balkan vocal arts and culture, and fundraising strategies.

 Zado needs affordable small studio space for rehearsals, intimate performances, and implementing a Balkan song meetup group to teach Balkan choral music and songs.